andrewtrandev/GitGrub-2-way-market-place/README.md

 The aim of the second stage was get the app deploy ready.
 This involved having completely finished the code requirements and testing if the app would deploy.
 Optional features such as stripe and styling were added in after deployment was successful.

-At the third stage I wanted to get most of the app done and start working on documentation.
+At the third stage I wanted to only be putting finishing touches on the  app and start working on documentation.
 This stage included more styling and modifying of one of the models.

 The fourth stage was basically all docs, with little adjustments and modifications added to code.